 Our approach to school evaluation is dual pronged.
 On one hand, we firmly believe in using the wide body of empirical literature and examples of best practice around the world to inform decisions.
-In addition to academic research we draw heavily on findings and practices from international associations with whom we hold memberships such as the Next Frontier Inclusion, the International Association of School Psychologists, and the European Council of International Schools.
+In addition to academic research we draw heavily on findings and practices from international associations with whom we hold memberships, such as the Next Frontier Inclusion, the International Association of School Psychologists, and the European Council of International Schools.

-On the other hand, every school is unique and requires an individualized investigation of what the stakeholders envision, what current excellent practices can be built on, and what is still missing.
+On the other hand, every school is unique and requires an individualized investigation into what the stakeholders envision, what current excellent practices can be built upon, and what is still missing.
 It is imperative for the key players to identify and develop structures and systems that work within the culture of the school.
 The evaluation process is designed to be fully participatory by collecting both qualitative and quantitative information from all perspectives within the school community in order to capture a school’s special strengths and unique needs.